Tag Archives: shady city

 Micky looked to Elizabeth.
 Her faced had drained of colour.
 There was a pleading in her eyes that said, ‘for God’s sake just tell him what he wants to know.’

 “I don’t know where he is,” Micky said.
 “He was supposed to go to Harbour House.
-He was supposed to be placed in Winslow’s care.”
+He was supposed to be placed in Dr Winslow’s care.”

 Reginald shook his head.
 Belta’s coils twisted around his hand.